bckhm/URL-Shortener/README.md

 ## Tutorial
 1. Type in a URL
 2. Click on generate
-3. A shortened link will be generated after <br>
+3. A shortened link will be generated after<br>
-<span style="color:red">'https://' is already provided!
+<span style="color:red"> Note: 'https://' is already provided!
 No need to include that in the input :) </span>.